DEI Resource Center for Contractors

 Association Resources

-AGC of America Disclaimer: AGC provides these resources for informational purposes only and does not promise that the information is accurate, complete, or up to date.
+AGC of America Disclaimer: AGC provides these resources for informational purposes only and does not promise that the information is accurate, complete, or up-to-date.
 Given the legal issues involved and the evolving nature of federal policies in this area, AGC strongly encourages you to consult with qualified legal counsel to assess how these developments may impact your organization’s compliance responsibilities.